Coarse-to-Fine Point Cloud Registration with SE(3)-Equivariant Representations: Experiments

 \subsection{Ablations}

-To clarify the efficacy and efficiency of our feature extractor, we presented the ablation studies in Table \ref{tab: ablation_equivariance} and \ref{tab: ablation_encoder}.
+To clarify the efficacy and efficiency of our feature extractor, we presented the ablation studies in Table \ref{tab: ablations}.
 These ablation studies are evaluated under the independently sampled setting using a single Titan RTX GPU.

-In Table \ref{tab: ablation_equivariance}, Vector Neuron is used to generate SE(3)-equivariant global features, and the invariant layer is used to produce invariant local features.
-The results show that either non-equivariant global features or non-invariant local features will significantly decrease the recall rate.
+Vector Neuron(VN) is used to generate SE(3)-equivariant global features, and the invariant layer is used to produce SE(3)-invariant local features.
+Results show that either non-equivariant global features or non-invariant local features will significantly decrease the recall rate.
 As a consequence, we confirm that global methods and local methods indeed expect their input feature representations to be SE(3)-equivariant and SE(3)-invariant, respectively.

-Furthermore, Table \ref{tab: ablation_encoder} indicates that using dual encoders to extract these features will be time-consuming, and thus cannot be used in real-time applications.
+Table \ref{tab: ablations} also indicates that using dual encoders to extract these features will be time-consuming, and thus cannot be used in real-time applications.
 Our shared SE(3)-equivariant encoder, on the other hand, produces over $30$ fps without harming the efficacy.
 Moreover, we can further increase our speed by processing the local feature module (Sec. \ref{sec: local module}) and the global register (Sec. \ref{sec: global register}) in parallel.